Return to Home Page

 Bush blade: horny weeds and woody stems.

 This blade is much more robust than those listed above.
 It is a thick, heavy duty blade, 60mm wide, and about the same gauge tool as a light billhook.
 It is capable of cutting most woody plants up to half an inch in diameter, or bigger, depending on the species; but it is not recommended for grass.
 Typically used to work in areas where there are small saplings, fruit tree or thorn suckers, or weeds with woody stems.
-Care must be taken to keep the blade sharp, since heavy use of a blunt blade on tough material could damage the snath.
-The blade length I keep in stock is 50cm.
+Care must be taken to keep the blade sharp, since heavy use of a blunt blade on tough material could damage the snath, or bend the blade at the tang.
+I now stock both 50cm and 40cm bush blades The longer blade is better if you are taking a mixture of vegetation, including some tough stems; the shorter blade is better for targeted removal of tough woody stems one at a time, and is less likely to be damaged through over-enthusiasm.

 Competition blades

-I sometimes have a small consignment of competition blades, the same form as the Standard Austrian blade, 110cm long.
+I often have a small consignment of competition blades, the same form as the Standard Austrian blade, 110cm long.
 I can order them in any length up to 135cm.

 Left-handed blades

 I can get hold of left-handed blades (only one size and model, 70 cm Standard Austrian) and left handed snaths, and sometimes have them in stock.
+SINCE THE LOCKDOWN, THEY ARE NOT CURRENTLY AVAILABLE.
 Left handed blades are not traditional, because a left handed scythesman cannot mow in a team, unless all the mowers are left handed.
 Because the movement of mowing is symmetrical, most left-handers have no problem adapting to a right handed scythe.
-The only good reason I can think of for buying a left-handed scuthe is that you have a good excuse for not lending it.
+The only good reason I can think of for buying a left-handed scythe is that you have a good excuse for not lending it.

 SNATHS (HANDLES)